 They remind me of every conversation I’ve had with a vegan, or a pilot…

 Travel isn’t a hobby.
 Eating food isn’t a hobby.
 Wandering from 3rd world country to 3rd world country sure as fuck isn’t a hobby – that’s more like a prison sentence.
-Anyone that has wandered a third world country, that includes yours truly, can testify to that.
+Anyone that has wandered a third world country for an extended period of time, that includes yours truly, can testify to that.

 Hobbies require skill – stuff like writing, auto mechanics, and art.

 In my old age, jk I’m 26, I’ve come to the realization that travel and nomad stuff is vastly, vastly overrated.

 Simply put, everyone that travels for fun lives a boring, mindless existence.
 They use travel as an attempt to fill the hole in their soul.
 This makes them oversell the travel experience as a sort of coping mechanism.
 You know what I’m talking about.
 People that say travel is a “life changing” experience.
 Seriously bro, you fly somewhere “exotic,” take some pictures, and maybe put your wee-wee in a hole.

 That ain’t life changing.

 Unfortunately for them, you will never find eternal happiness in our material world.
 You’ll simply waste time, money, and energy.